bangadang/stackIT/FS25/Dataengineering.md

 Describes the capability of a system to handle growing amounts of data/ quereis without losing performance
 ### vertical scaling (scaling up)
 - traditional way of scalining by involving larger more powerful machines/server or chips
-- but there are not many vendors of such machines, so the availability
+- but there are not many vendors of such machines, so the availability can be scarce and pricey.
+	- higher costs
+	- The machine often only work with special formats
+	- if the data grows further it can outgrow the machines
 ### horizontal scaling
 ## Sharding
 ## Replication